 I am sure that most of you, like me, have fought hard to overcome a perpetual desire to relax and procrastinate when important tasks loomed.
 Those of you who have never battled with procrastination–well, your problems are obviously of another sort.
 In college, I recall several who transformed the practice of putting things off into art.
 Do you remember the guy in your dorm hall who wouldn’t begin his term paper till the night before it was due–and somehow still got an A?
 These types make it tempting for all of us.

 The etymology of procrastination is worth examining: the word comes from the Latin pro ( forward, on behalf of) and cras (tomorrow).
 Therefore, at its root, the word means pro-tomorrow.
 Remember the maxim of the slacker: Why do today what you can put off until tomorrow?
-In contrast, we find encouragement of a different sort from the German poet Goethe: Cease endlessly striving for what you would like to do and learn to love what must be done.
+In contrast, we find encouragement of a different sort that may have originated from the German poet Goethe (I am still trying verify the citation): Cease endlessly striving for what you would like to do and learn to love what must be done.

 I can sure do with a little more Goethe; and I am forced to reason that my children must need his advice, too.
 Many voices call for our attention–and not all of them bad.
 Sure, there are the typical scoundrels calling for us: hours of mindless TV programs, on-line surfing and chit-chat and other forms of “entertainment” that do little to exalt our minds or souls (no wonder Christopher Wren called TV “chewing gum” for the eyes).
 There are some good TV programs available too–some unusually good programs on the History Channel.
 We must admit, too, that amidst the ocean of drivel on the internet there are some exceptionally good sites and resources.
 Rejecting good things for what is best can be sorely difficult–should the family stay home tonight or take off for a church service or activity?